meskill/mystic-light-browser-cinema/README.md

 Please create Issue on [GitHub](https://github.com/meskill/mystic-light-browser-cinema/issues) with detailed report.

 Provide next information:
-- screenshot of opened MSI app that shows your MysticLight compatible devices
+- screenshot of opened MSI app that shows your Mystic Light compatible devices
 - screenshot of opened Windows Services app that shows that you have running "Mystic Light Browser Cinema" service
 - send as an archive the logs from "C:\ProgramData\Mystic Light\Mystic Light Browser Cinema\logs" folder